UAV-Centre-ITC/AI4R_RELBot/README.md

 > **Important:** If you have unsaved or non-mounted changes inside your existing container, back them up now (for example, with `docker cp`).

-To apply the `--gpus all` flag (or any other changes in `assignment_run.sh`), stop and remove the old container and then relaunch it:
+To apply the `--gpus all` flag (or any other changes in `assignment1_setup.sh`), stop and remove the old container and then relaunch it:

 1. **List all containers** (filter by your image name) and note the container name or ID for `gstream-ros2-jazzy-ubuntu24`: